TN 43 (06-24)

 5. Third-party assistance

-A PASS applicant or participant may authorize a third party to act on his or her behalf in matters pertaining to the PASS by submitting to SSA a signed statement that identifies the third party and the limits (including the length) of the authorization.
+A PASS applicant or participant may authorize a third party to act on their behalf in matters pertaining to the PASS by submitting to SSA a signed statement that identifies the third party and the limits (including the length) of the authorization.

 For example, the statement, “I authorize (agency or individual) to act on my behalf in all matters pertaining to my PASS for the life of my PASS” would permit SSA to communicate openly with the third party about all matters pertaining to the PASS.
 This statement does not have to be on a particular form.
 For more information about the issues of consent and access, see GN 03305.001 and GN 03340.001.